dimi309/small3d/README.md

 interface.
 Basic collision detection has also been implemented.

-small3d works on Windows, MacOS and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation. **But this is still a highly experimental version, using Vulkan for the first time (many thanks to the [Vulkan Tutorial](https://vulkan -tutorial.com/) and it has only been tested on Windows**.
-It also has some issues, like the fact that depth testing does not work yet.
-It also produces a square artifact at the top left of the screen in the first game that has been compiled with it.
+small3d works on Windows, MacOS and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation. *But this is still an experimental version, using Vulkan for the first time (many thanks to the [Vulkan Tutorial](https://vulkan -tutorial.com/)), and has a few issues like the absence of proper depth testing or the excessive use of render passes.
+The priorities during its development was to put something together pretty fast that would work the exact same way as the OpenGL version of small3d, as a proof of concept.*

 All small3d dependencies, appart from the Vulkan SDK, are distributed together with its source code.
 They can be built by executing a single script (see below).